 Passive income is the Holy Grail of financial independence.
-Although modern Western society and capitalism relies on the Puritan work ethic, the idea that labor is a value to society and hard work is the path to a spiritual and successful life, most people would prefer not to trade their time and effort for an opportunity to survive financially.
+Modern Western society and capitalism rely on the Puritan work ethic.
+The idea is that labor is valuable to society, and that hard work leads to success.
+But the truth is that most people would prefer not to trade their time and effort for financial survival.

-There are good reasons.
-The work ethic is designed to benefit employers, not employees.
-Even though the labor movement worked hard to ensure humane conditions for employees, in the business world, the idea of spending countless hours at the office is rewarded in some working environments.
-Employees are made to feel guilty about desiring work/life balance, as excellence in an organization is a goal that requires a measure of imbalance.
-Unwavering dedication to the job above all other priorities is rewarded.
+There are good reasons for this.
+A strong work ethic is designed to benefit employers, not employees.
+Even though the labor movement worked hard to ensure humane conditions for employees, some businesses still reward countless hours of time in the office.
+Businesses load on the guilt for employees who desire work-life balance.
+And excellence in many organizations requires imbalance.
+Unwavering dedication to the job above all other priorities is often rewarded.

 - Is it Friday yet?